CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ### Task 1: Set up a local infrastructure with the Linux VM

-In this task, you will be connecting to Build agent VM using Command prompt and will be clonning the Contoso trader website GitHub repo.
+In this task, you will be connecting to the Build agent VM using the Command prompt and will be cloning the Contoso trader website GitHub repo.

 1. Once you log into the VM, search for **cmd** **(1)** in the windows search bar and click on **Command Prompt** **(2)** to open.